 Human stories are the heart of Souvid’s work, investigating issues like social justice, human rights, the environment and culture, and have taken him to over 60 countries.
 From the frontlines of the Syrian refugee crisis, to the bustling metropolises of East Africa, in the shadow of war in Iraq and Afghanistan, to environmental hotspots across China and South Asia, Souvid has produced multimedia reports, films and commercials for clients including Google, National Geographic Magazine, The New York Times, Universal Music Group, Channel 4, BBC, TIME and The Guardian.

 As a photographer, he’s shot editorials and reportage features all over the world, from Kenya to Kathmandu, with exhibitions in London’s Saatchi Gallery, the Houses of Parliament, the Indian Alliance Congress, Royal Geographic Society & Bibliotheque National de France.

 He’s the writer of four short films, and his latest, Moonlight Dreams is presently touring international film festivals.
-Most recently, he wrote narrative series, F*ckbois, a 6 episode 30min comedy-drama slated to shoot in 2020 under his direction with Telepathic Inc. His debut feature film, a present-day sci-fi-drama set in East Africa is currently in development, slated to shoot in 2021.
-And his next documentary feature, Swimming for Survival, produced with support from the BFI and Creative England by Singer Films, is slated for 2021.
+Most recently, he wrote narrative series, F*ckboys, a 6 episode 30min comedy-drama.
+His debut feature film, a present-day sci-fi-drama set in East Africa is currently in development for 2022.
+And his latest documentary feature is in development with BFI and Creative England support.

 Souvid's dream is to continue creating cinematic stories that foster empathy and challenge minds.